 In 2017, National Day Calendar® began celebrating each state in the order they entered the union starting the week of Independence Day and ending with Hawaii.
 We highlight a small part of each states’ history, foods and the people who make up the state.
 Many states have their own state celebrations, and National Day Calendar’s observances in no way replace them.
 There’s so much more to explore, we can’t help but celebrate our beautiful country even more!

 NATIONAL WYOMING DAY

-Also known as The Equality State, Wyoming territory led the nation and the world in granting women the right to vote.
+The 44th state to join the union, Wyoming territory led the nation and the world in granting women the right to vote.
 In 1869, the Wyoming territorial legislature passed a bill allowing women the right and the governor signed the bill on December 10, 1869.
 Twenty years later, Wyoming would approve the first state constitution including women’s suffrage.
 They would be granted statehood in 1870.

 In a vast open country where homesteaders had to rely on one another, man or woman, equality had real meaning, true grit.
 On July 10, 1890, Wyoming became a state.

 From Fossil Butte National Monument to Fort Laramie National Historic Site, Wyoming retells history.
 The state thrills and challenges visitors with its spectacular views in Yellowstone and Grand Teton National Park.

 HOW TO OBSERVE #NationalWyomingDay

 Join National Day Calendar as we explore The Equality State.
 Visit the towering Grand Tetons and learn about the resilient people who live in Wyoming.
 Follow the trails of dinosaurs and cowboys!
 Use #NationalWyomingDay to share on social media.